okta/samples-js-angular/CONTRIBUTING.md

 ## Running E2E Tests locally before commits

-> **NOTE:** Due to some dependencies in the shell script, the E2E tests will not run on windows.
-You can test your code on *nix based machines before commiting.

 E2E Tests can be run against the Custom Login and Okta-Hosted Login servers

 In addition to running npm install in the root of the project (to install the dev dependencies for testing), you will also need to install the dependencies of each sample app.
 This can be performed via the `npm install` command: